Linearly Convergent Frank-Wolfe with Backtracking Line-Search: Analysis

 \section{Analysis}

-In this section, we provide a convergence rate analysis of the proposed methods, showing that all enjoy a $\mathcal{O}(1/\sqrt{t})$ convergence rate for non-convex objectives (Theorem~\ref{thm:noncvx}), a stronger $\mathcal{O}(1/t)$ convergence rate for convex objectives (Theorem~\ref{thm:convex}), and for some variants linear convergence for strongly convex objectives over polytopes (Theorem~\ref{thm:linear_conv_afw}).
+In this section, we provide a convergence rate analysis of the proposed methods, showing that all proposed methods enjoy a $\mathcal{O}(1/\sqrt{t})$ convergence rate for non-convex objectives (Theorem~\ref{thm:noncvx}), a stronger $\mathcal{O}(1/t)$ convergence rate for convex objectives (Theorem~\ref{thm:convex}), and linear convergence for strongly convex objectives for some algorithms and domains (Theorem~\ref{thm:linear_conv_afw}).

-\paragraph{Notation.} In this section we make use of the following extra notation: \begin{itemize}[leftmargin=*] \item For convenience we will refer to the variants of FW, Away-steps FW, Pairwise FW and MP with backtracking line-search as \hyperref[alg:afw]{AdaFW}, \hyperref[alg:aafw]{AdaAFW}, \hyperref[alg:apfw]{AdaPFW} and \hyperref[alg:amp]{AdaMP} respectively. \item We denote the \emph{objective suboptimality} at step $t$ as $h_t = f(\xx_t) - \min_{\xx \in \conv(\mathcal{A})}f(\xx)$. \item \emph{Good and bad steps}.
+\paragraph{Notation.} In this section we make use of the following extra notation: \begin{itemize} \item We will use $\mathcal{D}$ to refer to the domain of the function, which will be $\conv(\mathcal{A})$ when referring to FW and $\lin(\mathcal{A})$ when referring to MP. \item We denote the \emph{objective suboptimality} at the $t$-th iteration as $h_t = f(\xx_t) - \min_{\xx \in \mathcal{D}}f(\xx)$. \item \emph{Good and bad steps}.
 Our analysis, as that of \citet{lacoste2015global}, relies on a notion of ``good'' and ``bad'' steps.
 We define bad steps as those that verify $\gamma_t = \gamma_t^{\max}$ and $\gamma_t^{\max} < 1$ and good steps as any step that is not a bad step.
+Their name comes from the fact that for bad steps we will not be able to provide a meaningful decrease bound.
+Some algorithms do not have bad steps, e.g. \hyperref[alg:afw]{AdaFW} and \hyperref[alg:amp]{AdaMP}, while other algorithms do but allow their number to be bounded.

-The name ``bad steps'' makes reference to the fact that we won't be able to bound non-trivially the improvement for these steps.
-For these steps we will only be able to guarantee that the objective is non-increasing.
-AdaAFW and AdaPFW both may have bad steps.
-Let us denote by $N_t$ the number of ``good steps'' up to iteration $t$.
-We can lower bound the number of good steps by
+In order to provide a unified analysis of the different FW variants, we introduce the following notation.
+We denote by $N_t$ the number of ``good steps'' up to iteration $t$.
+Crucially, it is possible to lower bound the number of good step for all algorithms as follows:

 where it is worth noting that the last bound for \hyperref[alg:apfw]{AdaPFW} requires the set of atoms $\mathcal{A}$ to be finite.
 The proof of these bounds can be found in \ref{scs:bound_bad_steps} and are a direct translation of those in \citep{lacoste2015global}.
 We have found these bounds to be very loose, as in practice the fraction of bad/good steps is negligible, commonly of the order of $10^{-5}$ (see last column of the table in Figure \ref{fig:main_figure}).